AckerlyXu/heima/articles/virtual-machines/windows/sap-dbms-guide.md

 * [1590719]
 * [1973241]

-General information on running SAP Business Suite on SAP ASE can be found in the [SCN](https://scn.sap.com/community/ase)

 ### SAP ASE Configuration Guidelines for SAP related SAP ASE Installations in Azure VMs
 #### Structure of the SAP ASE Deployment
 In accordance with the general description, SAP ASE executables should be located or installed into the system drive of the VM's base VHD (drive c:\).
 Typically, most of the SAP ASE system and tools databases are not really leveraged hard by SAP NetWeaver workload.
 Hence the system and tools databases (master, model, saptools, sybmgmtdb, sybsystemdb) can remain on the C:\drive as well.